-- a) hand in their mobile phones and any other unauthorised items if they have not already done so.
+- a. hand in their mobile phones and any other unauthorised items if they have not already done so.
 This is their final chance.
-Failure to do so may lead to disqualification; - b) write clearly and in black ink; - c) write their name, surname, (except for CCEA examinations), centre number, candidate number and unit or component code or paper details on their answer booklet(s) and on any additional answer sheet(s) used; - d) fill in any other details as necessary; - e) do all work, including rough work, on examination stationery unless otherwise stated; - f) write answers in the designated sections of the answer booklet; - g) neatly cross through any rough work but not make it totally illegible, as it will be forwarded to the examiner; - h) do any rough work for multiple-choice papers in the question booklet.
+Failure to do so must be reported to the relevant awarding body and may lead to disqualification; - b. write clearly and in black ink; - c. write their name, surname, (except for CCEA examinations), centre number, candidate number and unit or component code or paper details on their answer booklet(s) and on any additional answer sheet(s) used'-; (Candidates must only do this when the invigilator's announcement is made.) - d. fill in any other details as necessary; - e. do all work, including rough work, on examination stationery unless otherwise stated; - f. write answers in the designated sections of the answer booklet; - g. neatly cross through any rough work but not make it totally illegible, as it will be forwarded to the examiner; - h. do any rough work for multiple-choice papers in the question booklet.